cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ## Working with CB in Vowpal Wabbit

-In this section, we go over different CB functionalities offered by VW, understand how to format data, and understand the results.
+This section covers the functional capacity of CB in Vowpal Wabbit, including working with different approaches, how to format data, and understand the results.

 ### Specifying the CB approach

 Multiple policy evaluation approaches are used to optimize a policy.
 VW offers four approaches to specify CB approach using `--cb_type`:

 - **Inverse Propensity Score:** `--cb_type ips`
 - **Doubly Robust:** `--cb_type dr`